One bite of this Chocolate Chip Sheet Cake, and I swear everything just feels right in the world

 Perfect for Sharing: Its 9×13-inch size makes it ideal for serving at gatherings, potlucks, or parties, ensuring everyone gets a generous slice without the hassle of cutting layers.

-- Baking Powder & Baking Soda: These leavening agents ensure the cake rises properly.
+Baking Powder and Baking Soda: These leavening agents ensure the cake rises properly.

-- Salt & Vanilla: Enhance the overall flavor and balance the sweetness.
+Salt and Vanilla Extract: Enhance the overall flavor and balance the sweetness.

-- Unsalted Butter & Oil: Add richness, moisture, and a tender texture.
+Unsalted Butter and Oil: Add richness, moisture, and a tender texture.

-- Mini Chocolate Chips: Distribute bursts of chocolate throughout the cake.
+Mini Chocolate Chips: Distribute bursts of chocolate throughout the cake.
+I’ve tested many chocolate chips over the years, and Ghirardelli Mini Semi-Sweet Chocolate Chips is one of my favorites.

 How to Make Chocolate Chip Sheet Cake